Big Sky Resort Snowboarding

 Big Sky is definitely a skiers mountain with either really steep rock lined couliers or rolling intermediate runs requiring some hiking if you're not really careful to carry enough speed.
 If you’re into glades, check out the newer lines off the Sacajawea Trail.
 Or head into the Andesite Mountain Glades and drop into the Snake Pit.

-If you’re looking for snowboarding steeps, head up the Lone Peak tram and try the Big Couloir with the tricky entrance into a narrow rocky slot and 40 degree pitch.
+If you’re looking for snowboarding steeps, start by exploring Liberty Bowl first.
+Then, head up the Lone Peak tram and try the Big Couloir with the tricky entrance into a narrow rocky slot and 40 degree pitch.
 Not enough for you?
 Then try Castros Shoulder with a 50 degree pitch for a tight and technical ride.
 Also, explore the North Summit Snowfields.
+Don't miss hiking Three Forks in the Headwaters area.
 One of the best parts of Big Sky is that there is an open gate policy if you are prepared for some extreme backcountry terrain.

 For the freestyle snowboarders in your crew, Big Sky has nine terrain parks to session.